ADORSYS-GIS/openstack/docs/installing_neutron.md

 - This option helps us to connect directly with the underlying physical network infrastructure (PNI) and connects VMs directly on the external network in our data center or the internet.
-- With this, an external network can communicate directly with our VM using its IP.
+- With this, an external network can communicate directly with our VM using its IP address.
 - It uses only technologies like VLAN.

 ### 2. Self-Service Network

-- This option helps us to create virtual networks for our VMs and also allows for VMs to communicate with each other even in different subnets or networks using routers.
+- This option helps us to create virtual networks for our VMs and also allows for VMs to communicate with each other even in different subnetworks or networks using routers.
 - It uses NAT for connecting our VMs to the internet by translating their IP into an IP that has internet access.